Elisabeth Stock, Chief Executive Officer and Co-Founder

 Elizabeth leads PowerMyLearning’s Family Engagement Services in Los Angeles and works closely with the Blended Learning Consulting team and the Family Engagement cross-regional team.
 Prior to joining PowerMyLearning, Elizabeth taught elementary school in low-income communities in Los Angeles, including experience teaching in Spanish.
 Elizabeth is a Teach For America alumna.
 As a Los Angeles native, she is determined to help the community reach higher academic gains to close the achievement gap.
 She earned a bachelor’s degree in English and a minor in Spanish from Harvard University.
 She also holds a master’s degree in urban education from Loyola Marymount University and she holds a California multiple subject teaching credential.

-As a Blended Learning Specialist, Maria works with teachers from grades 2-12 to effectively integrate digital technology in order to provide personalized, meaningful instruction for students.
-In addition to 1-on-1 coaching with teachers, Maria facilitates workshops on blended learning, family engagement, and best coaching practices.
+As a Blended Learning Manager, Maria works with teachers from grades 2-12 to effectively integrate digital technology in order to provide personalized, meaningful instruction for students.
+In addition to 1-on-1 coaching with teachers, Maria leads the California team of Blended Learning Specialists.
 Before joining PowerMyLearning in 2015, Maria was a middle school math teacher at KIPP Central City Academy in New Orleans, Louisiana where she implemented a 1-to-1 technology model in her classroom.
 She previously taught 6th grade in Miami-Dade County Public Schools as a Teach for America Corps Member and served as a Fulbright Teaching Assistant in rural Taiwan.
-Maria earned a bachelor’s degree in East Asian Studies from Lewis & Clark College and a master’s degree in Education and Social Change from the University of Miami.
+Maria earned a bachelor’s degree in East Asian Studies from Lewis & Clark College and a master’s of science degree in Education and Social Change from the University of Miami.

 As a Blended Learning Manager, Roque works alongside teachers and school leaders to support the integration of technology to foster a blended learning environment where personalized learning positively impacts all students.
 In addition to consulting with teachers, he will be supporting the Los Angeles team in securing new school and district partnerships for the coming school years.
 Roque holds a California teaching credential in secondary math and has experience teaching at the middle school and high school level.
 He is a proud product of the LAUSD public school system where he attended schools throughout his K-12 experience.
 In addition, Roque has experience serving low-income communities ranging from East Los Angeles to the San Fernando Valley.
 As a teacher, Roque modeled school-wide initiatives on how to build collaborative learning environments, sponsored an after school coding club, and held family engagement workshops in English and Spanish.
 Prior to his time as a Teach For America corps member, Roque worked in sales at TransFirst and Capital One.
 Roque earned a bachelor’s degree in Business Management from San Diego State University and a master’s degree in Digital Learning from Loyola Marymount University.